 Requests for Information

-To request information from this governmental body, please submit your request directly or contact our agency's Public Records Custodian via the following:
+To request information from this governmental body, please submit a written request to our agency's Public Records Custodian:

 Complaints regarding failure to release public information should be directed to your local County or District Attorney at (512) 473-9415 or (512) 473-9400 (for Travis County).
 You may also contact the Office of the Attorney General, Open Records Hotline, at (512) 478-6736 or toll-free at 1-877-673-6839.